Talk to India's best Astrologers

 This day is celebrated as the anniversary of the divine couple Shiva and Parvati.
 Devotees believe that Lord Shiva and his consort tied the knot and merged the heavenly masculine and feminine energies on this day.
 Hence, it marked the foundation of the half-female Lord, the Ardhanarishvara.

 According to some traditional beliefs, Panguni Utharam is the day of the union of Lord Rama and his wife, Goddess Sita.
-It is popularly believed that Lord Rama wedded Mata Sita on this day, and again, the divine energies were unified.
+It is popularly believed that Lord Rama married Mata Sita on this day, and again, the divine energies were unified.

 This day is also known as the birthday of Lord Murugan, the son of Lord Shiva and Goddess Parvati.
 Devotees say that Lord Muruga took birth on this day to bring the order of wisdom and bravery to the Universe.